Exandria Unlimited

 Exandria Unlimited (ExU) is an American actual play anthology web series where the cast plays Dungeons & Dragons using the fifth edition ruleset.
 It is set in the Exandria campaign setting and is a spin-off of the web series Critical Role.

 The first season follows the Crown Keepers, a party of adventurers, in their travels across the continent of Tal'Dorei.
 It was originally broadcast from June 24 to August 12, 2021 with a two-part continuation released at the end of March 2022.
 The second season, titled Exandria Unlimited: Calamity, was broadcast from May 26 to June 16, 2022.
 It follows a group of heroes from the Age of Arcanum who attempt to prevent the Calamity.
+A third season, titled Exandria Unlimited: Divergence, was broadcast from February 13 to March 6, 2025.
+Set in the wake of the Calamity, Divergence focuses on mortals rebuilding the world.

 Premise

 Exandria Unlimited (ExU) is set in the city of Emon on the continent of Tal'Dorei 30 years after Campaign One and 10 years after Campaign Two.
 IGN reported, in June 2021, that "Exandria Unlimited will be considered canon within the wider Critical Role story, and 'will affect future environments and timelines across the overall lore of Critical Role.'
 So as fans await what may come from Campaign 3 of the core CR cast, Unlimited looks to offer a new vantage point into the world of Exandria".
 IGN also highlighted that "it's likely not the only such story planned; the announcement for the series teases that 'Within the world of Exandria, there are an unlimited amount of stories to be told - and we have only just begun'."

 Exandria Unlimited: Kymal follows Dorian Storm's return to his friends after his time in Campaign Three and the party's subsequent adventure in the Tal'Dorei city of Kymal.

 Exandria Unlimited: Calamity follows a new group of heroes from the Age of Arcanum who attempt to prevent the Calamity.
 It is set in the floating city of Avalir.
 Nerdist highlighted, "as the second age of Exandria, the Age of Arcanum is set about 1,500 years before the events of Critical Role.
 So they're digging way back into the world's past".
 The Calamity was an apocalyptic series of events caused by a civil war among the Exandrian pantheon and their followers.
 This war imperiled the entirety of Exandria and "only one-third of the [world's] population" survived.

+Exandria Unlimited: Divergence follows a group of average people who flee Rybad-Kol, where they had been imprisoned in service of the Strife Emperor during the Calamity, and their survival after a cataclysm.
+Divergence focuses on mortals rebuilding the world after the destruction of the Calamity as the Prime Deities construct the Divine Gate which will remove all gods from Exandria.